Is your Physical Gold insured?

 Is your Physical Gold insured or only your paper Gold?

-How are your Physical Gold & Silver insured?
+How are your Physical Gold and silver insured?

 Decoupling of Precious Metal Prices

-The world has also witnessed an interesting phenomenon which is the complete decoupling from the LBMA spot quoted PAPER prices of metals compared with the actual physical purchasing price of the precious metals, due to the huge demand that has driven the premiums up.
-This is especially noticeable in silver where the spot (paper) price is hovering around the $15 per ounce mark but the actual (physical) prices of American Eagle coins is anywhere between $22 and $30 per ounce at the time of writing this article.
-Gold is quoted around $1700.00 but carries a physical premium of up to $300 per ounce.
+The world has also witnessed an interesting phenomenon: the complete decoupling from the LBMA spot quoted PAPER prices of metals compared with the actual physical purchasing price of the precious metals due to the huge demand that has driven the premiums up.
+This is especially noticeable in silver, where the spot (paper) price hovers around the $15 per ounce mark, but the actual (physical) price of American Eagle coins is anywhere between $22 and $30 per ounce at the time of writing this article.
+Gold is quoted at around $1700.00 but carries a physical premium of up to $300 per ounce.

-In our opinion the difference between the paper market and the physical market reflects this discordance.
-With most commodities the physical drives the prices not the paper derivative prices, not so with precious metals.
-An excellent reason in times of uncertainty to hold physical precious metals outside of the banking system and out of political reach, in your control and safe from possible government confiscation.
+In our opinion, the difference between the paper and physical markets reflects this discordance.
+With most commodities, the physical drives the prices, not the paper derivative prices, not so with precious metals.
+An excellent reason in times of uncertainty to hold physical precious metals outside of the banking system and out of political reach, in your control, and safe from possible government confiscation.

 An Insurance Dilemma

-This divergence between the spot price of precious metals and the actual purchasing price lead to a number of discussions, concerning insurance which shortly thereafter led to some very interesting discussions with the insurers in London.
+This divergence between the spot price of precious metals and the actual purchasing price led to several discussions concerning insurance, which shortly thereafter led to some very interesting discussions with the insurers in London.

 Let me explain a little about this.
-Our Vault has a number of different ways that you can store your precious metals insured.
-You are able to select insurance limits on our safe deposit boxes in the smaller vault but we also have fully insured storage in our UL3 Allocated and Segregated Vault, and this is where it becomes interesting.
+Our Vault has several ways to store your precious metals insured.
+You can select insurance limits on our safe deposit boxes in the smaller vault, but we also have fully insured storage in our UL3 Allocated and Segregated Vault, and this is where it becomes interesting.

 In the very, very unlikely event of a loss occurring, the terms of our insurance policy are to make the client whole again, i.e. if you had one gold eagle you will have one gold eagle replaced and not a physical payout of cash.

-The problem arises in the fact that the underwriters of our policy will pay out what the value of the precious metal was on the day of the loss and this is based on the LBMA spot price.
-With the current disconnect between the paper spot price and the actual physical price, for example in the case of silver currently, the real replacement cost can be up to 100% greater than the actual spot price due to the high premiums.
+The problem arises in the fact that the underwriters of our policy will pay out the value of the precious metal on the day of the loss, which is based on the LBMA spot price.
+With the current disconnect between the paper spot price and the actual physical price, for example, in the case of silver, the real replacement cost can be up to 100% greater than the actual spot price due to the high premiums.

-Once we broached this problem with the brokers in London they informed us that we are the first client to have raised this issue with them and immediately realized that this now means that many vaults worldwide are possibly in a position where their insurance coverage is woefully inadequate considering this disconnect in pricing.
+Once we broached this problem with the brokers in London, they informed us that we were the first client to have raised this issue with them and immediately realized that this now means that many vaults worldwide are possibly in a position where their insurance coverage is woefully inadequate considering this disconnect in pricing.

 After working closely on various different ideas with our brokers in London along with the underwriters of our policy, the vault we are using for storage is now one of the first, if not the first and only facility to be able to protect you, our clients, against this shortfall between the paper spot price and the real physical replacement price.

 Relations who use the services of our vaults should know that the precious metals stored in the UL3 Vault are still 100% fully insured with a new “Top Up” insurance coverage.
-This additional “Top Up” insurance will make sure that even in the event of a substantial disconnect between the paper spot price and the real physical replacement price for the precious metals, you are 100% covered at all times for the full physical replacement value of your metals.
+This additional “Top Up” insurance will ensure that even in the event of a substantial disconnect between the paper spot price and the real physical replacement price for the precious metals, you are 100% covered at all times for your metals' full physical replacement value.

-Remember at all times, that it often doesn't make sense to try to scratch the ultimate cent off a gold purchase and storage.
-Rather have a good vault and a decent concierge service and last but not least a decent insurance which covers the REAL VALUE of your metals.
+Remember, at all times, that it often doesn't make sense to try to scratch the ultimate cent off a gold purchase and storage.
+Rather, have a good vault, a decent concierge service, and last but not least, decent insurance that covers the REAL VALUE of your metals.

 The Goldonomic Team